 My take: the employer is trying to find out what you’d really be like to work with.
 Not just in the good times, but when things get tough.
 Because it’s in conflicts that we reveal are true colors, right?

-And who knows, maybe they have some “difficult” personalities already in the department (what department doesn’t?) and are trying to find the right person to fit the situation.
+And who knows, maybe they have some “difficult” personalities already in the department (what department doesn’t?)
+What they want is to find the right person to fit the situation.

 Employers care about this because good interpersonal skills are key for getting along well with students, colleagues, and with the administration.